zhui-team/zhui/README-en_US.md

 ## 📦 Install

-The component library is in beta and welcome to use it.
+The component library is in the typescript refactoring phase, please do not use.

 ```bash
 npm install zhui